-If returning for first semester: Readmission form must be submitted on or before the start of the term.

-If returning for second semester: Readmission form must be submitted on or before the first week of second semester of the same year.
+- If returning to first semester: Readmission form must be submitted on or before the start of the term. - If returning to second semester: Readmission form must be submitted on or before the first week of second semester of the same year.